Pet Insurance Icon

 What is excluded from pet insurance?

 There are some things which you cannot insure against or claim for with pet insurance.
 What you are insured for will differ depending on your policy and provider.
-This is one of those occasions where you really should read the small print!
+This is one of those occasions where you really should check the policy and read the small print!

-Grooming costs – Including claw-clipping, de-matting and cosmetic procedures
+• Grooming costs.
+This could include claw-clipping, de-matting and cosmetic procedures.

-Routine and preventative treatment – This includes flea, tick and worm treatments, spaying and castration costs
+• Routine and preventative treatment.
+This could include any standard health check-ups; vaccinations and immunisations (including booster shots); flea, tick and worm treatments; and spaying and castration costs.

-Pregnancy – Some policies may exclude claims related to pregnancy or your pet giving birth - Be sure to check
+• Pregnancy.
+Some policies may exclude claims related to pregnancy or your pet giving birth.

-Euthanasia and cremation costs- Some policies do not cover the cost of having your pet put to sleep and/or the costs of cremation.
-In addition, if these are covered then there may be policy limits which restrict how much they will pay in these circumstances.
-Again, check your policy carefully.
+• Euthanasia and cremation costs.
+Some policies do not cover the cost of having your pet put to sleep and/or the costs of cremation.
+In addition, if these are covered, there may be policy limits which restrict how much they will pay in these circumstances.

 What types of pet insurance are there?

-Pet insurance falls into four types: Lifetime, maximum benefit, time-limited and accident only.
+Pet insurance falls into four types: accident-only, maximum benefit, time-limited and lifetime.

 Lifetime

-Per condition per year limit.
-This is where there is a limit to how much you can claim for per condition each year.
-For example, the limit could be £2,000 per year for your cat’s liver disease and £1,000 for skin conditions per year so these would be the maximum amounts you could claim annually.
+Bear in mind that lifetime pet insurance policies may set a limit by condition per year, which means you could only claim up to a maximum sum for a particular condition per year.
+For example, the limit could be £2,000 per year for your cat’s liver disease and £1,000 for skin conditions per year, so these would be the maximum amounts you could claim annually.
 Again, these limits reset at renewal every year.

 A word about excesses...

-Different excesses may apply for different conditions, treatments or pets as well so check your policy carefully.
+Excesses can work in different ways depending on the type of policy and the provider.
+Moreover, within your policy, separate excesses may apply for different conditions, treatments or pets, so check your policy carefully.

 Is pet insurance worth it?
 Or should I put money aside?